DanDurbaca/MegaPi_RFID/README.md

   - NEW: the robot makes a sign now - whenever reading number 5 (our team id) from the tag

   Still NOT DONE: the linefollower module (although phisically installed) is NOT USED !!!!

+  - The gripper now ENABLES or DISABLES the signaling of the robot arm.
+          - when the gripper is tightened - robot arm signaling gets disabled
+          - when the gripper is loosened - robot arm signaling gets enabled !!